 5. Additional types of insurance

 Depending on the kind of business you run and the type of loan you’re getting, you might be asked for proof of one of these two specialty coverages:

 - Builders Risk - Protects structures and materials during new construction projects or renovations, which may be needed for a construction loan.

 - Equipment Floater - Protects equipment or tools that aren’t generally in a single location, such as construction or landscaping tools, unlike traditional business property insurance.

 Still have more questions about which coverages you need?
 Give Huckleberry a call.
 We have great advisors on standby who can help.
-In the meantime, why not get a 60-second business insurance rate estimate?
+In the meantime, why not get a workers' comp insurance rate estimate?
 It’s free, 100% online, and it could save you up to 32% on the coverages you need.